Arrival in Manila

 Noli, the Car and the Traffic

-Visit the site for the new school.
+I visit the site for the new school we are building.
 It’s very exciting, as so much is happening at last.
-We are taken around in a four-wheel drive that bumps and lurches over huge ruts and bogs.
+We are conveyed in a four-wheel drive, that bumps and lurches over huge ruts and bogs.
 The actual site is just like a scene from Antz ,with 300 workers swarming everywhere, carrying poles and materials.
 I have this strange feeling they will stop the instant we disappear.

-Merville, the suburb where I live is a mix of both with big houses like mine and streets of tricycle taxis and little shops and bustle.
+Merville, the suburb where I live, is a mix of both, with big houses like mine and streets of tricycle taxis and minuscule shops and bustle.
 My driver, Noli sometimes gives me a commentary.
 Noli is 55 and has 5 children, the youngest of whom is only 4.
-The car is a Honda Civic, black with tinted windows so no one can see in.
-I keep disgracing myself by trying to leap into the wrong car when I’ve arranged for Noli to pick me up.
+The car is a Honda Civic, black with tinted windows, so no one can see in.
+I keep disgracing myself by trying to leap into the wrong vehicle, when I’ve arranged for Noli to pick me up.

 All the roads round here are named after places.
-I get lost on the way to work driving myself and travel from Washington to Madrid via Rome instead of Athens.
-The journey home is even more exciting as it has become dark and the roads are full of cars returning home from evening mass.
+I get lost on the way to work, driving myself, and travel from Washington to Madrid via Rome, instead of Athens.
+The journey home is even more exciting, as it has become dark and the roads are full of cars returning home from evening mass.
 The tinted windows are hard to see out of and they then steam up.
-I only just avoid the water company hole in the road as a tricycle loomed up in front of me.
+I only just avoid the water company hole in the road, as a tricycle loomsup in front of me.

 Try to get up early to go to school.
-I have asked for fruit for breakfast every day and salad for lunch, in anticipation of getting slim swimming every day.
-Mango, papaya and pineapple arrive with liquidised juice made from the same fruits.
+I have asked for fruit for breakfast every day and salad for lunch, in anticipation of getting slim, swimming every day.
+Mango, papaya and pineapple arrive, together with liquidised juice made from the same fruits.
 The pineapple is particularly wonderful and luscious.

 My gardener, Leon, all gap toothed smiles, has started work today. £6 a day, but he says he can’t climb the palm trees.
 He has planted lots more shrubs - bird of paradise and other exotica.
 The hibiscus are flowering, huge and pink and the formerly straggly coleus are now a foot high.